Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### When does a Sprint conclude?

-- [ ] When the Product Owner decides enough has been delivered to meet the Sprint Goal
+- [ ] When the Product Owner decides enough has been delivered to meet the Sprint Goal.
 - [x] When the Sprint Retrospective is complete.
 - [ ] When all the tasks are completed by the Developers.
 - [ ] When all Product Backlog items meet their Definition of Done.